Skip to main content

 Examples

-The Swagger Petstore Open API spec will be used in the examples below.
+Before proceeding, fetch the Swagger Petstore Open API spec, which will be used in the following examples.

 export OPEN_API_SPEC=$(curl -s "https://petstore3.swagger.io/api/v3/openapi.json" | sed 's/"/\\"/g')